muhammadarsath/muhammadarsath.github.io/index.md

 ## Portfolio
   I am pursuing M.S (by Research) in the area of Hardware Security at IIT-Madras.
 My research focus on evaluating side-channel resistance of a processor.
 It involves identifying information leaking modules and mitigating the leakages based on the nature of leakages to provide security against power side-channel attacks.
-It covers the holistic approach of identifying hotspots, fixing, and ensuring its efffectiveness against the Differential Power Analysis (DPA).
+It covers the holistic approach of identifying hotspots, fixing, and ensuring its effectiveness against the Differential Power Analysis (DPA).

 ---